jhsu802701/rails_from_scratch_rails5/05-01-title_helper.md

 end
 ```
 * Enter the command "sh testh.sh".
 Your helper test should fail.
-* Enter the command "rails generate helper title".
-This generates the title helper.
 * Edit the file app/helpers/application_helper.rb and give it the following content:
 ```
 #